 Photo of me by H. Gottfried, c.
 September 2014

 There are so many chances in life, so many opportunities to embrace experience.
 I try not to to let fear stop me from taking opportunities when they arise and I try to create some opportunities as well.
 People say to me, "You are so lucky to take that trip!" or "Wow.
 I wish I could do that."
-The thing is, most of us can do at least some of what we want - particularly, those of us in first world nations who have homes and jobs (though sometimes we allow our jobs to get more in the way of our potential than to support or expand it).
+The thing is, most of us can do at least some of what we want - particularly, those of us in "over-developed" nations who have homes and jobs (though sometimes we allow our jobs to get more in the way of our potential than to support or expand it).
 We must choose.
 We must be present and actively walking toward that which we desire.
 If I want to travel, I must forfeit other things - by choice.
 I set a goal and work toward it.
 It helps to have people in our lives who support us in our dreams and desires.
 Those who seem not to care or disengaged may be lost themselves and unable to help you find your way.
 Look to share your "way" when you can.
 Actively seek out supportive, like-minded people for your journey.
 Take the risk that some may say they are not interested and that this is not a judgement of you but a choice they are making.
 Try not to take it personally.
 Get on with your journey in the present.
 Where are you and what will you do with these moments?
 This is your life.
 It is the most precious gift.

 Hulopoe Beach, Lana'i, Hawaii